debmartin06/GettingAndCleaningData/README.md

 4. Labels the data set with descriptive variable names.

 5. Creates a second, tidy data set that takes the average of each variable, grouped by subject ID and activity ID.

+I also included a txt file containing the tide form of the data, named 'tidytable.txt'.